 The Pros and Cons of Telecommuting

-Many employees wish they could telecommute, but telecommuting is not for everyone.
-Sometimes working in-office is best or a combination of working in-office and at home.
+Many employees wish they could telecommute, but remote work is not for everyone.
+To see if it's best for you, read on!

-If, after reading this article, you still think telecommuting is a great option for you, I've included some tips at the end on obtaining a telecommuting position or turning your job from in-office to a telecommuting job.
+If, after reading this article, you think telecommuting is a good option for you, I've included some tips for obtaining a remote position or turning your current in-office job to a virtual job.

-It seems that the common conception of people working from home involves an unshowered employee in their pajamas and slippers, sipping coffee in front of the computer.
+It seems that the common conception of people working from home involves a person in their pajamas, sipping coffee in front of the computer.
 In fact, that describes me!
-I like to get a jump on e-mail that has piled up during the evening and early morning, then I head to the shower, put some comfy clothes on, and have breakfast before tackling the larger work tasks.
+I like to get a jump on e-mails and messages that have piled up during the evening and early morning, then I take a shower break, put on some comfy clothes, and tackle larger work tasks.

 For me, this is a major upside because: